nalinahuja/lightwave/README.md

 # Lightwave

-Making this mostly because I'm bored at home and I have a raspberry pi lying around.
+I'm making this mostly because I'm bored at home and I have a Raspberry Pi lying around.

-Expect a full build guide.